 Michelle volunteers at Park Heights Community Health Alliance – Afya Teaching Garden as a mentor and experienced gardener.
 She began beekeeping in 2016 and has taken the BUMBA Short course in Spring 2017 on Beekeeping.
 She recently joined the Eastern Apicultural Society of North America, Inc. (EAS), Maryland State Beekeepers Association, and the Central Maryland Bee Keepers Association.

-Bailey-Hedgepeth holds both a Masters in Public Administration from Florida State University, Tallahassee, Florida and Bachelor of Arts in Political Science from Purdue University, West Lafayette, Indiana.
+Bailey-Hedgepeth holds both a Masters in Public Administration from Florida State University, Tallahassee, Florida, and a Bachelor of Arts in Political Science from Purdue University, West Lafayette, Indiana.
 In her professional life, Michelle works as a public administrator for over 20 years focusing on local government issues and strategic planning.